TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Proposed Method

 Inside a Mamba block, two fully-connected layers in two branches calculate linear projections.
 The output of the linear mapping in the first branch passes through a 1D causal convolution and SiLU activation ${\mathcal{S}}(\cdot)$~\citep{silu}, then a structured SSM.
 The continuous-time SSM maps an input function or sequence $u(t)$ to output $v(t)$ through a latent state $h(t)$:

 where $h(t)$ is $N$-dimensional, with $N$ also known as a {\sl{state expansion factor}}, $u(t)$ is $D$-dimensional, with $D$ being the {\sl{dimension factor}} for an input token, $v(t)$ is an output of dimension $D$, and $A$, $B$, and $C$ are coefficient matrices of proper sizes.
-This dynamic system induces a discrete SSM governing state evolution and outputs given the input token sequence through time sampling at $\{ k \Delta \}$ with a $\Delta$ time interval.
-This discrete SSM is
+This dynamic system induces a discrete SSM governing state evolution and outputs given the input token sequence through time sampling at $\{ k \Delta \}$.
+Here, $\Delta$ is a time interval for discretizing the dynamic system.
+In particular, Mamba makes $\Delta$ a function of the input, and hence so do the model coefficients (A, B, C) and hidden state, thereby adapting the model dynamics to input and enhancing context selectivity.
+Consequently, this discrete SSM is

 where $h_k$, $u_k$, and $v_k$ are respectively samples of $h(t)$, $u(t)$, and $v(t)$ at time $k \Delta$,

 For SSMs, diagonal $A$ is often used.
 Mamba makes $B$, $C$, and $\Delta$ linear time-varying functions dependent on the input.
 In particular, for a token $u$, $B,C \leftarrow Linear_N(u)$, and $\Delta \leftarrow softplus(parameter + Linear_D(Linear_1 (u)))$, where $Linear_p (u)$ is a linear projection to a $p$-dimensional space, and $softplus$ activation function.
 Furthermore, Mamba also has an option to expand the model dimension factor $D$ by a controllable dimension expansion factor $E$.
 Such coefficient matrices enable context and input selectivity properties \citep{gu2023mamba} to selectively propagate or forget information along the input token sequence based on the current token.
 Subsequently, the SSM output is multiplicatively modulated with the output from the second branch before another fully connected projection.
 The second branch simply consists of a linear mapping followed by a SiLU.